Research projects in Research Area A

 Project Description

-The goal of “Text in Space and Time: Studies on the textual and iconographic programme of the Temple of Edfu” is to produce a new edition with a translation, philological commentary and analysis of a specific spatial entity in the Edfu.
-By investigating the writing system and the relationship between text and image, a diachronic and synchronic analysis across different media and genres is conducted.
-Thus, the research elucidates how inscriptions have a textual-historical dimension, while they are located in a space that follows certain specifications of the built ensemble with references to the cardinal directions and to other rooms of the temple and their representational programme.
+The goal of “Text in Space and Time: Studies on the textual and iconographic programme of the Temple of Edfu” is to produce a new edition with a translation, philological commentary and analysis of a specific spatial entity in the Temple of Edfu.
+Here, a diachronic and synchronic analysis will be conducted, investigating the writing system and the relationship between text and image.
+Thus, the research project will elucidate how inscriptions have a textual-historical dimension, being located in a room that connects with the wider structure, containing references to the cardinal points and to the other rooms of the temple and their representational programme.

 Responsible PI